abarker/typped/_sources/juxtaposition_operators.rst.txt

 The jop mechanism must also implement the correct precedence for any implied operator it represents.
 The inferred operator should behave exactly as if the equivalent operator token had actually appeared in the expression.
-It should also allow for operator overloading if the language itself allows for operator overloading.
+It should allow for operator overloading if the language itself allows for operator overloading.

 Assumptions for inferring jops